-The Department of Revenue and the Department of Commerce would both have the authority to write rules and regulations to implement the bill.
+The Department of Revenue and the Department of Commerce would both have the authority to write rules and regulations to implement the Act.
 The Department of Commerce would be required to submit an annual report to the House Committee on Commerce, Labor and Economic Development, House Committee on Taxation, Senate Committee on Commerce, and Senate Committee on Assessment and Taxation.
 The annual report would include the amounts and recipients of the tax incentives for the prior fiscal year and to the date of the report, anticipated tax incentive amounts for the current fiscal year, the production companies that have applied for and that have been certified for projects, a description of ongoing and completed projects, and the impact of the projects and the program on the film, video, or digital production industry in Kansas.
-The annual report would also detail the administration, accomplishments, and progress of the Kansas Film and Digital Media Production Development Act Education Fund and the Kansas Film and Digital Media Production Development Act Workforce Training and Business Direct Investment Fund.

-The Department of Revenue estimates that SB 91 would decrease State General Fund revenues by \$12.0 million in FY 2024, and in each future fiscal year through FY 2033.
+The Department of Revenue estimates that HB 2038 would decrease State General Fund revenues by \$10.0 million in FY 2026, and in each future fiscal year through FY 2035.
 The Department of Revenue indicates that the Department of Commerce would review and approve film incentive projects that could be eligible for this new income tax credit program.
 The Department of Revenue assumes that the full amount of \$10.0 million in allowable credits would be awarded by the Department of Commerce each fiscal year.
-In addition, the bill authorizes two \$1.0 million transfers each year from the State General Fund for two separate grant programs to develop and grow the film, video, or digital media production industry in Kansas.
 The Department of Revenue would issue project exemption certificates for the sale tax exemption component of the film incentive package.
 However, the Department of Revenue does not have data on the number of film productions that would qualify for the sales tax exemption to provide an estimate for this component of the bill.